Annual Review 2023-24

 CEO and CFO declarations

-Prior to the Board approving the annual financial reports contained within AFCA’s General Purpose Financial Report, the Board receives a declaration from the Chief Ombudsman and CEO, and Head of Finance that, in their opinion, the financial records have been properly maintained and the financial statements comply with appropriate accounting standards.
+Prior to the Board approving the annual financial reports contained within AFCA’s General Purpose Financial Report, the Board receives a declaration from the Chief Ombudsman, CEO and Head of Finance that, in their opinion, the financial records have been properly maintained and the financial statements comply with appropriate accounting standards.

-These declarations also state that the financial statements give a true and fair view of AFCA’s financial position and performance, and that these opinions have been formed on the basis of a sound system of risk management and internal control that is operating effectively.
+These declarations also state that the financial statements give a true and fair view of AFCA’s financial position and performance, and that these opinions have been formed based on a sound system of risk management and internal control that is operating effectively.
 They also declare that AFCA is solvent and compliant with its superannuation obligations.

 Attendance of the external auditor at the Annual General Meeting